I created the information architecture and content for this journey map while working with designers for visual design

 Photo by Olia Danilevich on Pexels

-My Contribution and Process: Principles, Journey Map, Insights and Findings and Workshopping Research
+My Contribution and Process: Principles, Journey Map, Insights, Findings, and Workshopping Research

 For this project I developed research materials including: